csumaria/dsp/03-command_line.md

 ```sh
 pwd
 ```
-Shows working directory
+> Shows working directory
 ```sh
 cd ../..
 ```
-Go all the way back to the root folder
+> Go all the way back to the root folder
 ```sh
 cat location/File_name
 ```
-Open a file
+> Open a file

 ```sh
 mv name_of_file Location/new_name
 ```
-Move file to a location and deletes it from the original location
+> Move file to a location and deletes it from the original location
 ```sh
 mv name_of_file new_name
 ```
-Rename a file
+> Rename a file
 ```sh
 grep word_looking_for Name_of_file_in_main_folder
 ```
-Searches for a word within a file
+> Searches for a word within a file
 ```sh
 diff file_1 file_2
 ```
-Shows difference between 2 files in the main folder
+> Shows difference between 2 files in the main folder
 ```sh
 passwd
 ```
-Changes password
+> Changes password
 ```sh
 NAME=Chintan
 ```
-Defines a variable NAME with value 'Chintan'
+> Defines a variable NAME with value 'Chintan'
 ```sh
 echo $NAME
 ```
-The command *echo* prints any variable or input that is entered after the command
+> The command *echo* prints any variable or input that is entered after the command
 ```sh
 ls > baken
 ```
-Saves the results of 'ls' command into a file named Bacon
+> Saves the results of 'ls' command into a file named Bacon
 ```sh
 pwd >> baken
 ```
-Don't overwrite but stick it to the end of the file baken
+> Don't overwrite but stick it to the end of the file baken
 ```sh
 chmod o-w baken
 chmod 754 baken
 ```
-user/owner permissions (rwx) group permissions (rwx) everyone else (r--)
+> user/owner permissions (rwx) group permissions (rwx) everyone else (r--)
-rwx = read write execute
+> rwx = read write execute
-u = user
+> u = user
-g = group
+> g = group
-o = other people
+> o = other people
-To change permissions, see example below:
-For easy manipulation, the code would look like:
-7,5,4 represent individual permissions for (in this order) user, group and other
+> 7,5,4 represent individual permissions for (in this order) user, group and other
-4 - stands for "read"
+> 4 - stands for "read"
-2 - stands for "write"
+> 2 - stands for "write"
-1 - stands for "execute"
+> 1 - stands for "execute"
-0 - stands for "no permissions"
+> 0 - stands for "no permissions"
-7 = 4 + 2 + 1 = u permissions of r+w+x
+> 7 = 4 + 2 + 1 = u permissions of r+w+x
-5 = 4+1 = g permissions for r+x
+> 5 = 4+1 = g permissions for r+x

 ```sh
 bash file_name
 ```
-Executes the file as if it were being typed on a terminal
+> Executes the file as if it were being typed on a terminal
 ```sh
 gzip file_name
 ```
-To compress a file to a .gz compressed file
+> To compress a file to a .gz compressed file
 ```sh
 gunzip file_name.zg
 ```
-Decompresses file_name.zg
+> Decompresses file_name.zg
 ```sh
 ps
 ```
-Lists all basic processes
+> Lists all basic processes
 ```sh
 kill process_id
 ```
-Kills the program; note that process ID can be found by using 'ps' command
+> Kills the program; note that process ID can be found by using 'ps' command

 ---